Skip to main content

 About

-EASOAR is a single player role playing game.
+EASOAR is a single player role playing game with mystery, violence and science fiction themes.
 It was developed by Cat Yard Games and was released on March 12, 2025.
 It received overwhelmingly positive reviews from players.

 EASOAR is heavily inspired by certain 2D action platormers from the SNES era of gaming.
 With a focus on build variety and customisation with fast-paced action.
 Side-scrolling action with addicting gameplay.
 Climb up walls, jump over the heads of enemies and dash your way around like you're fresh out of hospital.
 Demanding difficulty that has you fight tooth-and-nail in order to achieve victo…